Tresjs/tres/docs/guide/misc/stats.md

 - 0: FPS Frames rendered in the last second.
 The higher the number the better.
 - 1: MS Milliseconds needed to render a frame.
 The lower the number the better.
 - 2: MB MBytes of allocated memory.
 (Run Chrome with --enable-precise-memory-info)
-- 3+: CUSTOM User-defined panel support, for mor info please check [stats.js](https://github.com/mrdoob/stats.js/).
+- 3+: CUSTOM User-defined panel support.
+For more info please check [stats.js](https://github.com/mrdoob/stats.js/).